mystery000/Tesco-Scraper/README.md

 # Description

-This is a trusted web scraper for extracting products from [Tesco](https://tesco.com/).
+This is a trusted web scraper for extracting products from [Tesco](https://tesco.com/) supermarket.

 # Usage